Ishita-1999/devops_infra_automation_scripts/README.md

 - Write the Service, Ingress etc for the K8s resource.

 ## Solution 3:
-- Created Jenkins CI/CD pipeline to build docker iamge and push the same to docker hub repository.
+- Created Jenkins CI/CD pipeline to build docker image and pushed the same to docker hub repository.
 - Deployed the knx-key-value deployment, service and ngress on ubuntu virtual machine where kubernetes is running.